-Neurofeedback has proven its efficacy in improving brain function.
+Neurofeedback has proven efficacious in enhancing brain function and neural networks.
 It helps us perform at the top of our game in an increasingly challenging, stressful and demanding world, one that often pushes us to – and even past – our limits.
 This gentle, noninvasive, brain-healing technology has the power to treat the symptoms and conditions that arise as we reach these limits: depression, anxiety, lack of focus, “brain fog,” reduced motivation, irritability, insomnia, fatigue….
 As our brain attempts to mobilize and perform under these sub-optimal conditions, it becomes exhausted, leading to alterations in our brain waves.
 These altered brain waves maintain the status quo and become locked in these dysfunctional patterns, or loops, and we become stuck in habitual ways of thinking and behaviors that are detrimental to our health and quality of life.
 The ability to modify our neurological responses to external stressors and our environment becomes critical.
 Neurofeedback breaks through these locked loops or patterns, allowing us – our brains – to self-adjust, and restore optimal brain waves and function.